Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Summary and conclusions

 In summary, we have improved our previous CPA system by redesigning the amplification stage and incorporating a CFBG for tunable dispersion control in the compression stage.
-The output power reached $\sim$1 W. With the controllable CFBG, we were able to compress the pulse to 217 fs.
-The pulse was compressed with reasonable spectral quality, as the spectrogram showed independence from the pumping power, and with an improved temporal profile, as it is free from side artifacts and strong nonlinear effects.
-We believe this is the first all-Tm:Tb:ZBLAN amplifier system that directly generates watt-level, short-wavelength ultrafast pulses.
+With the controllable CFBG, the pulse was compressed with reasonable spectral quality, as the spectrogram showed independence from the pumping power, and with an improved temporal profile, as it is free from side artifacts and strong nonlinear effects.
+We have also highlighted the characteristics of pulses generated using a long fiber with a small core (4~m fiber) and a short fiber with a large core (1.6~m fiber).
+For both cases, we achieved watt-level average power and transform-limited duration of $\sim$210~fs.
+We found that the 4 m fiber produced a broader amplified spectrum, which was largely associated with long-wavelength ASE that did not contribute to effective pulse compression.
+In contrast, the 1.6 m fiber provided a higher signal-to-noise ratio, better suppression of ASE, and cleaner amplified spectrum.
+Although, in general, the 1.6 m fiber delivers improved pulse quality, we think that these comparisons between the 4 m and 1.6 m gain fibers add caution when designing fiber-based amplifier laser system.
+We also believe this is the first all-Tm:Tb:ZBLAN amplifier system that directly generates watt-level, short-wavelength ultrafast pulses.
 The construction of the all-Tm:Tb:ZBLAN amplifier system offers a simpler design while still delivering high average power and pulse duration near 200 fs, making it a suitable light source for three-photon lifetime imaging microscopy experiments with red fluorescent proteins \cite{cheng2014measurements,liu2018ex,prevedel2025three}.